cbeach/leisurely_script/notes/architecture.md

 // Manipulate existing boards while performing AI operations
 - Clone():Board
 - Add(p:Piece, coords:Int*) // Add a piece to a node
-- Remove(coords:Int*) // Remove a piece from a node

 - nInARow(<run length>:Int, <neighbor type>:NeighborType=null, <piece>:Piece=null): returns a custom iterable of board nodes that has methods for creating expressive logic expressions
     - Note: Starting out with the assumtion that we want n in a row from the same player.